Cuba the Country

 Transportation

-You may get to Cuba either on an international flight or a cruise line.
+You may get to Cuba either on an international flight (even the USA offers direct flights to Cuba) or a cruise line.
 The international airport in Havana as well as the cruise terminal is as easily navigable as other international terminals around the world.

 Cuban Food